mattermost/docs/source/manage/cloud-byok.rst

 .. include:: ../_static/badges/ent-cloud-dedicated.rst
    :start-after: :nosearch:

-Bring Your Own Key aims to provide dedicated enterprise customers with the capability to introduce their encryption keys and manage their lifecycle within the cloud infrastructure.
-This approach ensures that customers have full control over their data encryption processes, enhancing data security and compliance.
-It not only enhances data security but also provides customers with autonomy over their encryption key lifecycle, aligning with the primary goal of supporting encryption at rest with custom KMS keys provided and maintained by the customers.
-BYOK requires a subscription to Mattermost Cloud Enterprise Dedicated.
+Bring Your Own Key (BYOK) provides Enterprise Cloud customers with autonomy over their encryption key life cycle.
+BYOK supports encryption at rest with custom KMS keys that the enterprise provides and maintains.

+BYOK requires a subscription to Mattermost Cloud Enterprise Dedicated, which offers enhanced data security and compliance by ensuring that enterprises have full control over their data encryption processes.

-In Mattermost Dedicated, you can use KMS keys in two ways:
+In Mattermost Cloud Enterprise Dedicated, you can use KMS keys in 2 ways:

-- One KMS key for all services
+- One KMS key for all services; or,
 - Per-service KMS keys (EBS, RDS, S3)
     - Keys do not need to be unique to each service.
     - All services must be encrypted at rest.
     - Selective enablement of this feature can be supported.
-    - Keys do not need to be unique to each service.
+    - Keys don't need to be unique to each service.
-    - In case a customer needs a global database the recommendation from the Infrastructure SRE team is to provide us 2 KMS keys, 1 per region.
+    - In cases where a global database is needed, we recommend providing 2 KMS keys (1 per region).

 Configure BYOK
 ------------------------
-1. Customer to provide their AWS KMS ARN to our infrastructure SRE team.
+1. Enterprise customer provides their AWS KMS ARN to the Mattermost Infrastructure SRE team.
-2. Customer need to add the following blocks to their KMS Policy for the AWS KMS ARN provided
+2. Enterprise customer adds the following blocks to their KMS Policy for the AWS KMS ARN provided:

 .. code-block:: JSON